 What to Expect

-Dr. Crockett and his team will provide detailed instructions prior to your appointment.
+Dr. Bousaba and his team will provide detailed instructions prior to your appointment.
 The effects are usually broken down into several stages:

 - Prescription: Oral conscious sedation patients are usually prescribed two pills.
 The first pill is taken the night before your treatment to facilitate good sleep.